 Fujitsu reed keyboard switches

 Fujitsu produced numerous series of keyboard reed switch.
 The known reed switch series are FES-1/2/3, FES-4, FES-5, FES-8 and FES-9.
-Although they mostly appear to have been introduced in order, the DIN-compliant FES-4 was most likely the final type to be introduced.
+Although the series names appear to have been mostly assigned in ascending numeric order, the DIN-compliant FES-4 was most likely the final type to be introduced.
 With considerable help from Kiyoto in Japan, understanding of these series has increased significantly.
-Some of the data comes from the Fujitu magazine, available only in Japan and offline only.
+Some of the data comes from the Fujitsu magazine, available only in Japan and offline only.
 At present, no permission has successfully been obtained to reproduce any of this material, and most of it is in Japanese.

 The term “FES” is common to the series names of all of Fujitsu’s keyboard switches.
 In 1970, the various FES types are illustrated in a photograph captioned “FES形押しボタンスイッチ外観 / Outer view of FES type pushbutton switches”, suggesting that “FES” originally denoted one specific family.
 The individual series were numbered FES-1 and FES-2.
 As later switch reed and mechanical series were introduced, their series names also carried the same FES prefix.
 This includes the leaf spring lower assemblies and the FES-360 discrete leaf spring and the related FES-370 non-leaf dome switch.

-The meaning of the markings on the switches is unclear.
-The numbers “121954” on the switches and while the metal retaining clips are marked “121957” on the retention clips may be part numbers; they correspond broadly with the markings of “823001” (linear) and “833001” (tactile) in model N860-8282-T002 with FES-8 switches.
-The other codes may be production dates, arranged as the last digit of the year, then the month letter (1–9, X–Z) with optionally digits after that.
+The switches of some of the series (FES-1, FES-8 and FES-9) were marked with the part number and what appears to be a date code or lot number.
+No conclusive interpretation of the date code has been reached.
+The codes may be production dates, arranged as the last digit of the year, then the month letter (1–9, X–Z) with optionally digits after that.
 However, the “X” in the corresponding code on one of the FES-8 switches is a full-width multiplication sign (“×”) instead of a Latin letter, which would be a strange mistake to make.

 FES-8 is described by Kiyoto as a “modernization of the specifications of FES-1/2/5 by reorganizing them”.
 This series offered both reed and Hall effect sensing; at present only the reed type has been encountered.
 This is the switch type found in N860-8282-T002 in both its tactile and linear forms.
 Like FES-1, it is still a tall design.